Mystique Room escape room in Budapest

 Advertising

-Whether you’re an escape room devotee or simply looking for something fun and adventurous to do while you’re here, Budapest offers a wealth of choice.
-‘There are so many empty cellars in Budapest, and there are already a million bars, so it’s natural that escape rooms took off here,’ says Tünde Máté, an escape game enthusiast who works at E-Exit.
+Considered the cradle of the genre, Budapest offers a wealth of choice where escape rooms are concerned, whether you’re a devotee or after a little communal fun and adventure while you’re here.
+‘There are so many empty cellars in Budapest, and there are already a million bars, so it’s natural that escape rooms took off here,’ says Tünde Máté, an enthusiast who works at E-Exit.

 So where should you start?
 Many of the more established escape rooms in Budapest are based on prison breaks, bank robberies or pirate sorties.
-However, as the games have gone global – Scavenger also operate rooms in Doha and Mumbai, and PaniQ-Room has launched in the US and even Iran – a ‘new generation’ of more sophisticated rooms is emerging.
-These increasingly high-tech games often drop players into sci-fi or sword-and-sandals scenarios, while others are historical, transporting visitors to ancient Egypt, Victorian London or Chernobyl.
+However, as the games have gone global – Scavenger also operate rooms in Doha and Mumbai, and PaniQ-Room launched in the US and even Iran – a ‘new generation’ of more sophisticated rooms has emerged.
+These increasingly high-tech games often drop players into sci-fi or sword-and-sandals scenarios, while others are historical, transporting visitors to Ancient Egypt, Victorian London or Chernobyl.

 RECOMMENDED: Full guide to the best things to do in Budapest